Examining the Prevalence and Dynamics of AI-Generated Media in Art Subreddits

 Figure~\ref{fig:upvote_ratio} illustrates the cumulative distribution of posts across different upvote ratio ranges (X-axes), and the corresponding cumulative number of posts (Y-axes).
-The left panel displays the distributions for all image-based posts in the analyzed subreddits, while the right panel focuses on \textit{Transparent AI posts}.
-Additionally, the upper panel shows posts within \textit{AI-disallowed} communities, whereas the lower panel presents posts from \textit{AI-neutral} communities.
-The figure shows that the upvote ratio distribution for \textit{all image-based posts} across both community types was similar (top left and bottom panels), and that there were only minor differences (dotted vs. solid line) between 2022 and 2023 upvote ratios in both.
+The left column panels display the distributions for all image-based posts in the analyzed subreddits, while the right panel focuses on \textit{Transparent AI posts}.
+The upper row panels show posts within \textit{AI-disallowed} communities, whereas the lower panels present posts from \textit{AI-neutral} communities.
+The figure shows similar baseline response rates: the upvote ratio distribution for \textit{all image-based posts} across both community types was similar (top left and bottom left panels), and there were only minor differences (dotted vs. solid line) between 2022 and 2023 upvote ratios in both.

 While the responses to all image posts remained stable, the responses to AI posts (panels on the right side of the figure) had shifted between 2022 and 2023 in both types of communities, but in different directions.
 In \textit{AI-disallowed communities}, responses to \textit{Transparent AI Posts} were more positive in terms of upvote ratio in 2023 than in 2022.
 However, it is possible that this higher positivity is a result of these posts getting less total engagement in these communities overall.
 On the other hand, in \textit{AI-neutral} communities, responses to \textit{Transparent AI Posts} in 2023 had lower upvote ratio than in 2022.